 The Story So Far…

 During these unprecedented times, the support from our community has been overwhelming!
 Since the Covid-19 pandemic took hold at the beginning of 2020, a period of great change and challenge has taken place for everyone connected with our school.
 We are exceptionally proud of the way that all who are invested in Shobnall Primary & Nursery School (children, staff, parents/carers, and governors) responded to the challenges and came together to keep our children and families safe and our pupils learning.

-As we begin a new chapter, we wanted to capture this unique spirit and have described some of the many ways that we have worked to support our community during these unusual times…
+As we continue the journey, we wanted to capture this unique spirit and have described some of the many ways that we have worked to support our community during these unusual times…

 Due to the closure of schools for the majority of children during the global Covid-19 pandemic, it has been necessary to re-evaluate our approach to the provision on offer for our children.
 This will ensure all children have the level of support that they will need to become ‘effective’ and ‘engaged’ learners who are able to access all that school has to offer.
 The approach we will take is formed from the theoretical perspective of the ‘recovery curriculum think-piece’, the principles of nurture that our school aims and values are based upon and the trauma recovery model of Louise Bomber.
 Please click on the link below for further information about our recovery curriculum.

 Please click on the links below for the latest government guidance.